Art of Culture (formerly Donda’s House Inc.) cultivates creative potential through artist & professional development, showcases and workshops.

-- In November, Donnie Smith, Executive Director & Che Smith, Creative Director are selected as recipients of New York University’s Hip Hop Education “Courage” Award for their work with Donda’s House.
+- In November, Donnie Belcher, Executive Director & Che Smith, Creative Director are selected as recipients of New York University’s Hip Hop Education “Courage” Award for their work with Donda’s House.
 Other recipients include:

 - In April, the organization in partnership with Chicago DCASE hosts Behind the Mic with Phonte.

 - The organization co-produces TIP Fest again at Petrillo Music Shell.
 Performers include Taylor Bennett, Chynna Rogers, Femdot, Ric Wilson, Melo Makes music and Bianca Shaw.

 - December 1st - The organization moves its headquarters to Walter H. Dyett High School for the Arts.

 - The organization begins hosting a monthly Cypher to highlight Chicago’s local emcees.

 - Donda’s House receives it’s second Safe & Peaceful Grant in order to host programming to prevent and address Chicago violence.

 - Donda’s House partners with the Chicago Department of Cultural Affairs and Special Events (DCASE) in order to host the first Bridges to the Blues Program.
 An intergenerational program for musicians and vocalists that culminates in a performance at the Historic Chicago Blues Festival.

 - The Honorable Hakim Dough joins Donda’s House as Social Media Manager and is promoted to Communications Director.